-Because of nocturnal feeding habits of mosquitos, malaria transmission occurs primarily between dusk and dawn.
-We suggest the following precautionary measures be taken to reduce contact with mosquitoes:
+Because of nocturnal feeding habits of Anopheles mosquitos, malaria transmission occurs primarily between dusk and dawn.
+Learn more about avoiding insect bites permethrin kills mosquitoes.

-Despite the personal protective measures (long sleeves and pants, insect repellent, and netting), and medication to help protect against malaria, travelers to malaria risk areas should be informed that no measure guarantees complete protection against malaria.
+Despite the personal protective measures and medication to help protect against malaria, travelers to malaria risk areas should be informed that no measure guarantees complete protection against malaria.

 Malaria can be effectively treated early in its course, but delay may result in a serious or even fatal outcome.
 Travelers should seek medical attention immediately if fever develops during or after a visit to an area where malaria exists.

 Which medications should I use to prevent malaria?